asinesio/cocos2d-PRKit/README.markdown

 >- (NSArray *) triangulateVertices:(NSArray *)vertices;

+There is a <a href="http://www.vterrain.org/Implementation/Libs/triangulate.html">great reference on vterrian.org</a> with links to many different triangulation algorithms.

 ### PRRatcliffTriangulator

 This implements the <i>PRTriangulator</i> and is the default triangulator supplied for PRKit.
 It uses Ratcliff's triangulator from flipcode (shipped with the code as <i>triangulator.h</i> and <i>triangulator.cpp</i>)